AnnoDesigner/anno-designer/README.md

 ## Discord
 Keep up to date with the latest developments.
 This discord is also used for collaboration between contributors.
 Please note this is  completely **optional** - you are not required to join this to make contributions to the repo.
+Also Users of Anno Designer may join this discord, as you maybe have questions, errors, or ideas you want to share with us.

 https://discord.gg/JJpHWRB